DrasLorus/hls_max_template/README.md

 By default, no IP are created.
 You may need to adjust the part and the clock targeted.

 It as been successfully tested on Vitis HLS version 2020.2 and may or may not work with other versions.

+## Perpectives

+A template argument to produce either the current description or a more resources friendly (Higher latency and/or lower througput) may be added in the future.
+Another template argument specifying the most comparisons per stages is also considered.